Bayanda Walaza: Career

+Walaza opened his season with a 46.61 personal best in the 400m in Pilditch Staduim, Pretoria on February 5.
+He would then win the AGN Provincial Championships in a massive personal best of 9.99 in the 100m on March 15 and run another personal best in the 200m in 20.08 at the ASA Grand Prix in Johanesburg on March 19.
+Walaza won the 100 metres at the South African U20 Championships in Cape Town at the end of March 2025 in 10.26, finishing ahead of Karabo Letebele.
+He ran 10.00 seconds for a second place finish behind Gift Leotlela at the 2025 senior South African Athletics Championships over 100 metres the following month.
 He competed at the 2025 World Athletics Relays in China in the Men's 4 × 100 metres relay in May 2025 and helped South Africa win the event.
-Later that month, he lowered his 100 metres personal best to 9.94 seconds whilst racing in Zagreb into a headwind of -0.3m/s.
+Later that month, he lowered his 100 metres personal best to 9.94 seconds whilst racing in Zagreb into a headwind of -0.3 m/s.
 He finished sixth in 10.04 seconds at the 2025 Prefontaine Classic on 5 July.
 That month, he won the sprint double over 100 metres and 200 metres at the 2025 Summer World University Games in Germany, as well as a silver medal in the men's 4 x 100 metres relay.

-He suffered an injury running the 100 metres at the Diamond Lesgue Final in Zurich in August 2025.
-Despite this, he was selected for the South African team for the 2025 World Athletics Championships in Tokyo, Japan.
+He suffered an injury running the 100 metres at the Diamond League Final in Zurich in August 2025.
+Despite this, he was selected for the South African team for the 2025 World Athletics Championships in Tokyo, Japan, although he late had to withdraw from the team due to the injury.